dsolesvik/library/docs/foundations/radiotelephony/specific.md

     **Pilot**: "DESCEND TO FL150, CROSS PASOV FL170 OR ABOVE, AIR INDIA 397."

 ### 3.5.2 Position Information
-In order to assist in establishing separation, pilots may be instructed to provide additional position report information as well as routing reports.
+To help establish and maintain separation, pilots may be instructed to provide the following:

+- **Additional Position Reports**: Pilots may be required to report their position, altitude, or any other relevant details.
+- **Routing Reports**: Pilots may be asked to report specific waypoints, heading changes, or other navigational information.

 !!! example
     **Controller**: "SAUDIA 550, REPORT 25 MILES FROM THE DOHA VOR."